Two principal legislative acts establish the regular asylum procedure:

 Interpretation

-The SMS should ensure the interpretation during the interview.[29]
+The SMS should ensure interpretation during the interview.[30]
 In Ukraine, persons entered in the Register of Translators (maintained by the SMS) may translate for SMS purposes.
-However, the register only includes translators with fluency in common languages, so those with rare languages (Tigrinya, Somali, Urdu, Bengali, Swahili, etc.) are often asked to provide their translator and cover the costs.[30]
+However, the register only includes translators with fluency in common languages, so applicants speaking rare languages (Tigrinya, Somali, Urdu, Bengali, Swahili, etc.) are often asked to provide their own translator and cover the costs.[31]

-In 2019, the UNHCR conducted interviews and focus-group discussions to reveal among others the needs of asylum seekers.
-Regarding the issues with interpretation during the RSD, some asylum seekers emphasised that although the SMS had never demanded that they pay money for services, they had received such demands from their compatriots who provided translation services at the SMS.
-During the discussion, which was attended by SMS representatives, asylum seekers directly addressed this issue to the SMS and asked them to compile a certified list of interpreters who would not charge asylum seekers.
-Participants in the UNHCR survey also explained that they are not ready to file formal complaints in such cases because they are afraid of the consequences.[31]
+In 2019, UNHCR conducted interviews and focus-group discussions to ascertain, among other things, the needs of asylum seekers.
+Regarding issues with interpretation during the RSD process, some asylum applicants emphasised that although the SMS had never demanded that they pay money for services, they had received such demands from their compatriots who provided translation services at the SMS.
+During the discussion, which was attended by SMS representatives, asylum applicants directly addressed this issue to the SMS and asked them to compile a certified list of interpreters who would not charge asylum applicants.
+Participants in the UNHCR survey also explained that they are not ready to file formal complaints in such cases because they are afraid of the consequences.[32]
+This issue, as reported by asylum seekers and NGOs, has persisted to the present day.[33]

-The Supreme Court’s practice confirms the crucial necessity of the interpretation during the asylum procedure and the obligation of the SMS to ensure the translator during the interview as the decision of the migration service must be made on the basis of information obtained during the interview.
-The Supreme Court confirms the conclusions of the court of appeal that the migration authority violated the applicant’s right to an interpreter as the decision to refuse recognition as a refugee or a person in need of complementary protection was made based on information obtained during the interview with a person in the absence of an Arabic interpreter.[33]
+The Supreme Court’s practice confirms the crucial necessity of interpretation during the asylum procedure and the obligation of the SMS to ensure a translator during the interview, as the decision of the migration service must be made on the basis of information obtained during the interview.
+The Supreme Court confirmed the conclusions of the court of appeal that the migration authority violated the applicant’s right to an interpreter as the decision to refuse recognition as a refugee or a person in need of complementary protection was made based on information obtained during the interview with the applicant in the absence of an Arabic interpreter.[35]

 Recording and report

-The results of the interview are documented in the interview protocol with the person who has applied for refugee status or a person in need of complementary protection, which is signed by this person or his/her legal representative.[34]
-An asylum seeker also indicates in writing below the interview record that they have read the written statement and that it is accurate.
-In case a person disagrees or finds information that was not accurate at a later stage they can mention it in the court when appealing a negative decision.
+The results of the interview are documented in the interview protocol with the person who has applied for refugee status or a person in need of complementary protection, which is signed by this person or their legal representative.[36]
+The asylum applicant also indicates in writing below the interview record that they have read the written statement and that it is accurate.
+In case a person disagrees or finds information that was not accurate at a later stage, they can mention it to the court when appealing a negative decision.

 Appeal